Rednaxela Terrace: Residential buildings

 Rednaxela Terrace only has a few residential buildings, with Caine Road on its north, Central-Mid-levels Escalator and Jamia Mosque on its east.

 Rednaxela Terrace is considered a convenient location for local residents and expatriates.
 No. 1 Rednaxela Terrace is a building called The Rednaxela developed by Yu Tai Hing Company Ltd, which was completed in 1998.

-No. 8 Rednaxela Terrace is named as ACTS Rednaxela and was owned and developed by Goldig Investment Group (協利集團).
-Carl Gouw (吳家耀) represented the developer acted as the creative chief under ACTS.
+No. 8 Rednaxela Terrace was developed as ACTS Rednaxela by Goldig Investment Group (協利集團 (hip6 lei6 zaap6 tyun4)) who bought the site in 2000 for HK$ 20 million.
+Carl Gouw (吳家耀 (ng4 gaa1 jiu6)), on of Indonesian-Chinese businessman Alex Gouw, represented the developer acted as the creative chief under ACTS.
 He collaborated with Gary Chang and EDGE Design Institute on designing the building.
-It received a Design For Asia Merit award from Hong Kong Design Centre and was featured in Apple TV’s Home.
-Goldig sold ACTS Rednaxela in 2012 for HK$ 200 million and ACTS continued with the serviced apartments operations.
+It received a Design For Asia Merit award from Hong Kong Design Centre and was featured in Apple TV's Home.
+Goldig Investment, sold ACTS Rednaxela in 2012 for HK$ 200 million and ACTS continued with the serviced apartments operations until 2017.
 The building model is exhibited at M+ museum of West Kowloon Cultural District.